-Major changes were made and a second iteration of the webform generated, designed to avoid burdening the citizen scientists with multiple webform submissions.
-This revised version as seen in Figure 1, was structured so that all the observations from one observer, for the entire eclipse, could be submitted at once.
-To do this, the observations of each meteorological variable were discretised into a matrix of radio buttons, with the columns giving the meteorological parameter values, and the rows corresponding to different observation times.
+Major changes were made and a second iteration of the webform was generated, designed to avoid burdening the citizen scientists with multiple webform submissions.
+This revised version, as shown in figure 1, was structured so that all the observations from one observer, for the entire eclipse, could be submitted in a single submission.
+To do this, the observations of each meteorological variable were discretized into a matrix of radio buttons, with the columns giving the meteorological parameter values, and the rows corresponding to different observation times.
 This meant that numerical values were not entered individually, but instead selected from available options.
 This had the additional benefit of preventing entries from being mis-keyed, reducing the error checking requirement and the associated loss of data.
-A complete transcript of the webform is available as supplementary information.
+A complete transcript of the webform is available in the electronic supplementary material.